-Journalism and Mass Communications B.A.
+Journalism and Media Studies B.A.
 Degree Map

 For 10 years the advertising emphasis at NMSU has offered students the ability to learn and apply their skills at the National Advertising Student Competition.
 The competition gives students the chance to create comprehensive campaigns in accordance with industry standards.
 In previous years, students have had the opportunity to create and present campaigns to a variety of companies including Coca-Cola, Bank of America and Toyota.
 Graduates are currently working in the advertising field for major companies including Ford, Comcast and Leo Burnett advertising company.

 Broadcast journalism is an exciting and unique area of emphasis here at NMSU.
 Students learn both theory and practice of radio, television and converging media.
 The focus is on both media production and journalism.
 Utilizing university-owned public radio and television station facilities, our students get to learn in a real-world setting with state-of-the-art equipment.
 Journalism students may elect to complete the entire sequence of broadcasting classes, or only some of the courses.
 These courses emphasize television journalism, video production and on-air performance.
 The classroom learning is enhanced by many outside opportunities for additional

 experience, including our live student television newscast, News22, radio at KRUX, video production at KRWG-TV and AggieVision, internships at KRWG radio and television, and at many off-campus stations and other companies.
 Students also produce news segments in Spanish for KRWG Vme TV.
 Graduates of our broadcasting program have had successful careers at television and radio stations across the nation.
 A live television news program on the university’s public television station is an integral part of our broadcast journalism experience.